unimapper/docs/docs/reference/query.md

 UniMapper\QueryBuilder::registerQuery("MyApp\Model\Query\Search");
 ```

-> Method name of custom query is generated from class base name, but you can change it manually by overloading method *UniMapper\Query::getName()*, but remember that resulted query name must be unique and should not collidate with [standard queries](#standard-queries).
+> Method name of custom query is generated from class base name, but you can change it manually by overloading method *UniMapper\Query::getName()*, but remember that resulted query name must be unique and should not collidate with [default queries](#default-queries).

-# Common methods
+## Useful methods
 Provides common methods as [Trait](http://php.net/manual/en/language.oop5.traits.php).

-## Conditionable
+### Conditionable

 ```php
 $query->where("propertyName", "=", 1);